 B. Delay because site cannot be viewed.
 The time allowed for any review of the application will be extended by the time during which the part of the site proposed for development is covered with water, snow, ice, or excessive debris.
 Such time will be determined by the Board.
 Until the site can be properly viewed, the application will be considered incomplete.

 C. Incomplete application.
-Should the application and plan(s), in the opinion of the Board, fail to provide required information that is deemed necessary for proper consideration of the proposal and the applicant so requests, the Board will continue the hearing to allow the applicant time to complete his application for such number of days as the applicant may request provided the applicant also agrees in writing to an extension of the time in which the Board must take final action on the application by 30 days more than the requested continuance.
+Should the application and plan(s), in the opinion of the Board, fail to provide required information that is deemed necessary for proper consideration of the proposal and the applicant so requests, the Board will continue the hearing to allow the applicant time to complete his application for such number of days as the applicant may request, provided the applicant also agrees in writing to an extension of the time in which the Board must take final action on the application by 30 days more than the requested continuance.
 The Board will, however, require that the hearing be readvertised in accordance with the requirements of Subsection A(2), all at the expense of the applicant.
 Additional submittals may also incur additional submittal charges as provided in the current fee schedule.
 All these charges must be prepaid.
 This requirement is to assure all interested parties are aware of the date and time of the continued hearing.
 This process will be repeated as many times as is necessary to secure a complete application.
 Should such a request and agreement not be made, it will be the policy of the Board to deny the application as incomplete without further proceedings.
 Resubmission of the application thereafter will require a new application fee and advertising charge.

 D. Hearing procedures.
 An applicant may appear on his/her own behalf or be represented by an agent or attorney.
 It is the responsibility of the applicant or the agent of the applicant to present the application to the Board and to the public.
 If the applicant is not represented, the Board may decide the matter using the information it has received.